sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement.md

 ```

 which will give you the amount of business value produced per unit of effort required.
-Week after week as you compute this value, compute the rate of change of i.
+Week after week as you compute this value, compute the rate of change of *i*.
 This will, over time, give you the rate at which you are improving over some interval of time.

 Granted, this is assuming no significant changes in the team, and that humans, given changing circumstances, continue to give consistent evaluations throughout the process.